lbryio/lbry.com/posts/bounty/modified-block-explorer.md

 The explorer should be modified to:

-- Display what LBRY name claims credits are backing
+- Display what LBRY name claims and supports
 - Exploration of name claims in a way similar to transactions